KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/project.md

 - sharing of the link so the class can try it out
 - question and answers

+### 5. References
+- Be sure to include references to all sources and tools you use, collecting these as you work on your project.
+This should include tutorials, documentation, datasets, etc.

 ## Suggested Topics

 ### From Building AI Textbook: